Symmetries of weighted networks: weight approximation method and its application to food webs: Results

 \subsubsection{Size}

 Most of the orbits in our dataset contain two or three vertices.
-Even when considering higher aggregations, orbits rarely contain more than four vertices, as shown in Fig. \ref{fig:OrbitLength}.
-The fact that only a few species groups in the ecosystem share the same functional role is aligned with the intuition developed by the competitive exclusion principle.
-This observation is also consistent with the fact that food web vertices often already represent aggregated functional groups.
+Even when considering higher aggregations, orbits rarely contain more than four vertices, as shown in Fig.~\ref{fig:OrbitLength}.
+This indicates limited functional redundancy, consistent with ecological theory and competitive exclusion principle that only small subsets of species can interchangeably occupy the same trophic role.
+In network terms, it suggests automorphism groups are small, confirming that food webs are topologically ‘asymmetric’ despite local equivalences.

+The vast majority of orbits appear only once aggregation $\Phi_1$ is applied.
+It indicates that small measurement/estimate differences (smaller than an order of magnitude) indeed mask the approximate structural symmetries.

+Even though $\Phi_2$ aggregations contain more than half of two-element orbits present in $\Phi_{\infty}$, they reveal a much smaller fraction of those containing three and more vertices.
+This reflects the growing number of conditions that simultaneously have to be fulfilled in larger orbits.
+If an orbit contains $k$ vertices, there may be $\mathcal{O}(k^2)$ connections between them and $\mathcal{O}(k(N-k))$ connections with other vertices that are all involved in equality conditions.

+The analysis of aggregation family $\Phi_{\alpha}$ reveals that statistical trends of orbit lengths inferred for fully unweighted food webs differ from those at $\alpha \neq \infty$.
+In Fig.~\ref{fig:OrbitLength} we illustrate this by fitting power laws $k^a$ to counts of orbits of different lengths separately for each $\alpha$.
+Even though they hint at a trend, a pairwise bootstrap procedure confirmed that their differences are not statistically significant for so few points.
+One can expect nevertheless, that moving from weight-neglecting analyses towards more faithful representations of interaction strengths can alter the inferred distribution of orbit lengths, and that different orbit lengths are affected to different degrees.

+These patterns demonstrate that the weight-approximation path $\Phi_{\alpha}$ acts as a continuity bridge between symmetries of the original network and those in its unweighted version.
+It reveals the level of numerical precision at which functional redundancy becomes structurally manifest and offers a step from qualitative to quantitative studies.